tamilzh2018/kode-kloud-test/k8s Kode Kloud Test.md

       nodePort: 30008

 # Day 5 Manage Secrets in Kubernetes
+The Nautilus DevOps team is working to deploy some tools in Kubernetes cluster.
+Some of the tools are licence based so that licence information needs to be stored securely within Kubernetes cluster.
+Therefore, the team wants to utilize Kubernetes secrets to store those secrets.
+Below you can find more details about the requirements:

+We already have a secret key file news.txt under /opt location on jump host.
+Create a generic secret named news, it should contain the password/license-number present in news.txt file.

+Also create a pod named secret-xfusion.

+Configure pod's spec as container name should be secret-container-xfusion, image should be ubuntu with latest tag (remember to mention the tag with image).
+Use sleep command for container so that it remains in running state.
+Consume the created secret and mount it under /opt/apps within the container.

+To verify you can exec into the container secret-container-xfusion, to check the secret key under the mounted path /opt/apps.
+Before hitting the Check button please make sure pod/pods are in running state, also validation can take some time to complete so keep patience.

+# Exiting details:
+cat /opt/news.txt
+5ecur3

+Ans:
+Here's a step-by-step guide to complete the task as described.
+This includes:

+* Creating a Kubernetes secret from the file `/opt/news.txt`
+* Creating a pod with an Ubuntu container that mounts this secret into a specified path.

+---

+### ✅ Step 1: Create the Kubernetes Secret

+You already have the file `/opt/news.txt` containing the secret (`5ecur3`).
+To create the secret named `news`:

+kubectl create secret generic news --from-file=/opt/news.txt

+> This will create a secret named `news`, and the key will be `news.txt`.

+You can verify it with:

+kubectl describe secret news

+---

+### ✅ Step 2: Create a Pod Spec YAML

+Now, create a file named `secret-pod.yaml` with the following content:

+yaml
+apiVersion: v1
+kind: Pod
+metadata:
+  name: secret-xfusion
+spec:
+  containers:
+    - name: secret-container-xfusion
+      image: ubuntu:latest
+      command: [ "sleep", "3600" ]
+      volumeMounts:
+        - name: secret-volume
+          mountPath: "/opt/apps"
+          readOnly: true
+  volumes:
+    - name: secret-volume
+      secret:
+        secretName: news

+---

+### ✅ Step 3: Deploy the Pod

+Apply the YAML:

+kubectl apply -f secret-pod.yaml

+Wait for the pod to be in **Running** state:

+kubectl get pods

+---

+### ✅ Step 4: Verify the Secret is Mounted

+Exec into the container:

+kubectl exec -it secret-xfusion -- bash

+Inside the container, check the content:

+cat /opt/apps/news.txt

+You should see:

+5ecur3

 # Day 6 Environment Variables in Kubernetes
 # Day 7 Kubernetes LEMP Setup
 # Day 8 Kubernetes Troubleshooting